FOR IMMEDIATE RELEASE:

 Attendance: The District’s attendance rate was 93.4 percent in 2016, a record high for CPS.

-Graduation: The percent of students graduating in five years hit an all-time high of 73.5 percent in 2016, which outpaces national average gains and represents a monumental 16.6 percentage point increase since 2011.
+Graduation: The percent of students graduating hit an all-time high of 73.5 percent in 2016, which outpaces national average gains and represents a monumental 16.6 percentage point increase since 2011.

 Math and Reading: In recent years CPS students achieved record scores on two key measurements of math and reading skills, the National Assessment of Educational Progress (NAEP) and the Northwest Evaluation Association Measure of Academic Progress (NWEA-MAP).